top of page

 WATER ACCESS

 There are many lakes around Auburn in the radius of 4-20+ miles.
+We are near Maine's Lakes and Mountains District.
 Ocean public beaches are 20-30 miles away.
 Kayaking is a great way to explore the Maine outdoors by water.
 Kayaking allows you to see birds, wildlife, and nature at its purest.
 Kayaks or canoes in Maine are easy to rent or join a tour group.

 bottom of page